pyokosmeme/HyperMask/README.md

 - **Bot Reply Throttling:**
   - System prevents bot-to-bot conversation loops by limiting consecutive replies to other bots.
+  - Adds cooldown period between replies to the same bot to prevent race conditions

+- **Realistic Typing Simulation:**
+  - Calculates typing time based on response length (not input length)
+  - Shows typing indicator for a realistic duration based on character count
+  - Adds natural variance to typing speed to appear more human-like
+  - Configurable typing speed, minimum and maximum typing times

 - **Timeout Protection:**
   - Configurable timeouts for LLM calls, conversation summarization, and reply decisions